ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

 title: JavaScript Web App to Measure Height of an Object by using Triangulation and the Orientation Sensor of the Device
 excerpt: "Mobile web app in JavaScript, for measuring the approximate height of an object by using the triangulation principle, the orientation sensor of the device and the stream of its rear-facing camera."
-# myLink: /de/geschichte/ # Custom Variable
+myLink: /de/javascript-height-measure-triangulation-de/ # Custom Variable
 # author_profile: true
 last_modified_at: 2023-12-20
 date: 2023-12-20
 published: true
-tags:
+tagsen:
-  - triangulation
+  - Triangulation
-  - orientation sensor
+  - Orientation Sensor
-  - web app
+  - Web-App
   - JavaScript
+  - Camera
+categories:
+  - JavaScript programming
-  - camera
+  - Sensors

 toc: true
 toc_label: "Table of contents"